bandgeekdante/qc-simplify/README.md

 I'm building QC Simplify to help people gain a better intuition into how quantum circuits work, and especially how gates interact with each other.
 Feel free to get in touch on [LinkedIn](https://www.linkedin.com/in/dante-bencivenga/)!

-You can find the website at <https://www.qcsimplify.com/> and the source code at <https://github.com/bandgeekdante/qc-simplify>.
+You can find the website at <https://www.qcsimplify.com/>.

 ## Features